 A power of attorney is a very powerful document.
 A general power of attorney gives the person you name as your agent the authority to sign any document and to carry on any business you could do yourself.
 When you grant an unlimited general power of attorney, the agent can do anything in your name he or she chooses without asking your permission.
 Obviously, an unlimited general power of attorney should not be granted without thoroughly considering the potential consequences.

 The better course of action may be to limit the power of attorney to certain activities.
 There are times when it makes sense to have a trusted person carry out certain duties or execute certain documents.
 If you need to grant a limited power of attorney to an agent, be sure that experienced professionals draft the document.

 The lawyers at Day Shell & Liljenquist, L.C. take the time to understand your needs and explain your options.
 Founded in 1944, Day Shell & Liljenquist, L.C. is a widely respected law firm whose attorneys have extensive knowledge of the power of attorney process.
 We listen carefully to you, analyze your situation, and recommend a course of action that will give you peace of mind.
-Call us today at 801-262-6800 or click the button below to schedule a free consultation in our Murray or Mt.
-Pleasant, Utah office.
+Call us today at 801-262-6800 or click the button below to schedule a free consultation.

 A power of attorney may be used for a number of purposes, including:

 Powers of attorney generally lose effect when the principal (the person who granted the power of attorney) dies or becomes incapacitated.
 That makes sense because a power of attorney authorizes an agent to do what the principal could do.
 Since a deceased or incapacitated principal cannot execute documents, the agent cannot do so.